-- Respected qualifications, and excellent references
+- To have respected qualifications, and excellent references

-- Completely bespoke service
+- To be ready for completely bespoke service

-Temporary Maternity nurse
+Temporary Maternity Nurse

 Duties & Fees